eslam3kl/3klCon/README.md

 ----------------------------------------
 ## Updates
 ### Version 1.1, what's new?
+(Recommended)
+1. Fixing multiple issues with the used tools.
+2. Upgrading to python3
-1. Editing the tool's methedology, you can check it there :""
+3. Editing the tool's methedology, you can check it there :)
-2. Editing the selected tools, change some and use more tools
+4. Editing the selected tools, change some and use more tools
-3. Upgrading to python3
-4. Editing some processes to be as a user option like directory bruteforcing and port scan
+5. Editing some processes to be as a user option like directory bruteforcing and port scan

 ----------------------------------------
 ## Installation instructions